SagnikPal-7/Ride-Sharing/Backend/README.md

 ---

----

 ## `/users/logout` Endpoint

 ### Description

-Logout the current user and blacklist the token provided in cookie or headers **Requires authentication via JWT token.**
+Logout the current user and blacklist the token provided in cookie or headers.
+**Requires authentication via JWT token.**

 ### HTTP Method